Guest post by Jane Garbutt.

 Older adults are 2.5 times more likely to die in a house fire than younger age groups.
 They also experience a higher number of fire-related injuries.
 So, make sure your senior’s home has functioning smoke detectors and change the batteries twice a year.
 If any appliances have fraying or damaged electrical cords, replace them.
 Heaters should be at least three feet away from flammable materials like curtains, bedding, or furniture.
 If a fire was to break out, make sure your senior knows never to try and put it out themselves.
 They should exit the house and call 911 – here’s how to create an evacuation plan in 5 steps to help!

 You may even want to hire private care for your loved one — someone to do light housework or cooking or keep them company for one or two hours daily.
-This can improve quality of life and ensure safety when you can’t be there.
+This can improve the quality of life and ensure safety when you can’t be there.
 Implementing these practical changes and plans with your loved one will help them maintain independence into later life as easily as possible.

 Terms and Conditions